sam2829/project-4-royal-sam/README.md

 User will also be able to click on any review they like to then view the review in full.

-If the user hasnt logged in they are not able to leave a review of their own:
+If the user hasn't logged in, they are not able to leave a review of their own:

 ![Reviews Page Logged Out 1](static/screenshots/reviews-logout-screenshot-1.png)

 ![Reviews Page Logged Out 2](static/screenshots/reviews-logout-screenshot-2.png)

-If the user is logged in they able to leave a review of their own by clicking on the Leave A Review link at the bottom of the page:
+If the user is logged in, they able to leave a review of their own by clicking on the Leave A Review link at the bottom of the page:

 ![Reviews Page Logged In](static/screenshots/reviews-login-screenshot.png)

 **Leave A Review Page**

-If the User is logged in they have the option to leave their own review.
+If the User is logged in, they have the option to leave their own review.
 To do this they click on the leave review link on the reviews page, they then must fill out the Leave A Review form.

 On the form the title and content section must be filled out to be able to submit the form.
-If the user has not selected an image for their review then the sites custom image will be applied to the review.
+If the user has not selected an image for their review, then the sites custom image will be applied to the review.

-Once submitted a pop up message will confirm user has submitted a review and is awaiting approval and redirected back to reviews page.
+Once submitted a pop-up message will confirm user has submitted a review and is awaiting approval and redirected back to reviews page.

 ![Leave Review Page 1](static/screenshots/leave-review-screenshot-1.png)